mehulagg/gitlab/doc/ci/yaml/README.md

 This value is used only if the [automatic cancellation of redundant pipelines feature](../pipelines/settings.md#auto-cancel-pending-pipelines) is enabled.

-When enabled, a pipeline on the same branch is canceled when:
+When enabled, a pipeline is immediately canceled when a new pipeline starts on the same branch if either of the following is true:

-- It's made redundant by a newer pipeline run.
+- All jobs in the pipeline are set as interruptible.
-- Either all jobs are set as interruptible, or any uninterruptible jobs haven't started (not pending).
+- Any uninterruptible jobs have not started yet.

 Set jobs as interruptible that can be safely canceled once started (for instance, a build job).